nuejs/nue/packages/nuejs.org/hyper/index.md

 ### Examples

-Examples are under [examples folder](//github.com/nuejs/nue/tree/dev/packages/hyper/examples/).
+Examples are under [demo folder](//github.com/nuejs/nue/tree/dev/packages/hyper/demo/).
 To run the examples locally go to nue-hyper folder and execute a local web server in there.
 For example:

 ```
 cd nue-hyper